davorvr/MIROSLAV-analysis/README.md

 ### What is it?

 This repo holds a complete, user-friendly MIROSLAV software toolkit for analysis of MIROSLAV data.

-You can run the entire Python/R workflow from your browser using Google Colab:

-`url`
+Everything you need to construct the MIROSLAV device can be found in the [`MIROSLAV-device`](https://github.com/davorvr/MIROSLAV-device) repository.

 ### What is MIROSLAV, anyway?